itsmandrew/DE-E2E-KakfaTest/README.md

 - **Kafka Control Center**: View streams and topics at http://localhost:9021
 - **Cassandra**: Use cqlsh or a similar tool to query and interact with the stored data.

+## Acknowledgements
+- Thank you to 'randomuser.me' API for providing simulated user data.
+- Thank you for to airscholor for this project idea.